stevengillard/amazon-asdi/examples/dask/workshop-03.md

 1. Select **Template is ready** and **Upload a template file**

-1. Navigate to the location of the `dask-environment.yaml` file and select it (if using Cloud9 you may need to download the file to your computer first - simply right click and select **Download**).
+1. Navigate to the location of the [dask-environment.yaml](dask-environment.yaml) file and select it (you may need to download the file to your computer first - either from github or if you are in Cloud9 simply right click and select **Download**).
 The file will be uploaded to S3 automatically, and the location will appear.
 Click **Next** when ready.

     ![SelectTemplate](workshop/0303-CloudFormationCreate2.png)

-1. Enter a name for the stack, and change the `DaskImage` parameter value to your custom image URI (which you created in the previous step).
-Click **Next** when ready.
+1. Enter a name for the stack.
+Optionally change the `DaskImage` parameter value to your custom image URI (if you created one in the previous lab).

+   Alternatively you can leave the default `DaskImage` value, which is a pre-built public image stored in Amazon ECR `public.ecr.aws/j7x5r0l2/aws-dask-workshop:latest` Click **Next** when ready.

+   Examine the other parameter values but there is no need to change them - you may accept the defaults.

     ![Parameters](workshop/0304-CloudFormationParameters.png)